lanl/BEE/doc/sphinx/installation.rst

     * **Python version 3.8** (or greater)

     * `Charliecloud <https://hpc.github.io/charliecloud/>`_ **version 0.27** (or greater)
         Charliecloud is installed on LANL clusters and can be invoked using the module command.
-Charliecloud is also easily installed in user space and requires no privleges to install.
-BEE runs dependencies from a charliecloud container and uses charliecloud to run the graph database neo4j and other dependencies.
+Charliecloud is also easily installed in user space and requires no privilege to install.
+BEE runs dependencies from a Charliecloud container and uses Charliecloud to run the graph database neo4j and other dependencies.
 The default container runtime for containerized applications in BEE is Charliecloud.

     * **BEE dependency container**:

         At this time the only dependency needed in a container is **neo4j version 3.5.x**.
-To build the containerfor x86.
-Invoke charliecloud on the cluster where BEE components will be running to pull the graph database **neo4j** and creat a charliecloud tarball.
+To build the container for X86.
+Invoke Charliecloud on the cluster where BEE components will be running to pull the graph database **neo4j** and create a Charliecloud tarball.

 .. code-block::